RauliL/cfug/README.md

 ## Commands

-- `cppfug new`: Initializes new project.
+- `cfug new`: Initializes new project.
 Currently only one project template exists which is meant to be used for header only libraries.
-- `cppfug configure`: Runs CMake configuration on the project.
+- `cfug configure`: Runs CMake configuration on the project.
-- `cppfug build`: Builds the project.
+- `cfug build`: Builds the project.
-- `cppfug test`: Runs test cases.
+- `cfug test`: Runs test cases.
-- `cppfug clean`: Cleans all build files.
+- `cfug clean`: Cleans all build files.